 Mathematics, Education and Leadership

 This program is funded by the National Science Foundation Math and Science Partnership Program for five years (2008-2014).
-Participating teachers engage in a three year program: meeting once a week (Weds 4-7pm) during fall and spring semesters, and meeting for three intensive weeks in July at Lehman College.
-They will engage in professional development and education research at their schools and attend annual one day conferences at Lehman College.
-Participants receive $33 for each hour of professional development (totally $12,000).
+Participating teachers engage in a three year program of masters courses (totalling 23-24 credits).
+The courses meet once a week, Weds 4-7pm, during fall and spring semesters, and meet for three intensive weeks in July at Lehman College.
+The three week summer session involves a course in the morning followed by talks in the afternoon given by professionals who use high school and/or college mathematics for their profession.
+The teacher participants will engage in professional development and education research at their schools and attend annual one day conferences at Lehman College.
 Tuition and books are free of charge.
-Upon completion of the program they will have earned 23-24 graduate credits and a certificate. (download flyer) We have already enrolled our first cohort of 40 teacher participants and will be recruiting certified junior high school and high school math teachers for the second cohort in Spring 2010.
+Upon completion of the program they will have earned 23-24 graduate credits and a certificate.
+Our first cohort of 40 teachers entered the program in January 2009.
+They have completed 3 mathematics courses and are beginning their education courses.
+Our second cohort will begin classes in Fall 2010.

 |